HeBinYu666/SplicingEffect/README.md

 pip install -r requirements.txt
 ```

 No R package is required for the standard human and mouse IsoImpact workflows.
-R is only needed when users want to build a custom domain-coordinate file for novel or custom isoforms.
+R is only needed when users want to build a custom domain-coordinate file for novel or custom isoforms.A dedicated tutorial for this process is provided in Part 3.

 ## 2. Usage